WordPress/wp20-book/Content/BB-Chapter-11-The-WordPress-Economy.md

 From all over the world, people have shared their inspiring stories.
 [Nigel Rodgers](https://heropress.com/contributors/nigel-rodgers/) of Zimbabwe tells how WordPress community involvement made him a global citizen.
 [Devin Maeztri](https://heropress.com/contributors/devin-maeztri/) of Indonesia tells how she found a place in the community without being a developer.
 [Marieke van de Rakt](https://heropress.com/contributors/marieke-van-de-rakt/) of the Netherlands wrote about finding her place in a welcoming community.
 [Gobinda Tarafdar](https://heropress.com/contributors/gobinda-tarafdar/) from Bangladesh enlarged her life experience by making friends worldwide.

-Many of the essays center on a sentiment similiar to this line from [Michelle Schulp](https://heropress.com/essays/transformed-by-wordpress/) of Minnesota: “WordPress has changed my career.
+Many of the essays center on a sentiment similar to this line from [Michelle Schulp](https://heropress.com/essays/transformed-by-wordpress/) of Minnesota: “WordPress has changed my career.
 It has helped me achieve financial and personal independence.”

 Often, they elaborate that they are women, older people, people with parenting responsibilities that limited their options, people with disabilities, or people who are marginalized in their cultures — in short, they were conscious of obstacles to their economic progress and fulfillment.